 After the COVID-19 pandemic, it is expected that the new normal be an increase in remote work and hybrid teams:

 So, what exactly is the sweet spot for “some of the time”?
-According to research from Stanford’s Institute for Economic Policy Research, business leaders should expect to give their employees 1-3 work-from-home days per week.
+According to the Stanford business leaders should expect to give their employees 1-3 work-from-home days per week.

 This ratio gives employees ample time for focused virtual work while also allowing them to see their colleagues in person for more collaborative tasks.